Full Coverage Insurance

 - However, damage caused by you or that is weather related will cause you to be subject to your deductible.

 Over the last twenty years I’ve learned that lots of drivers are under the impression that “full coverage” means kind of what it sounds like.
 They assume EVERYTHING is covered including glass coverage, towing, rental, emergency roadside service and so on.
 This is not a safe assumption.
-Most companies do not include towing, rental, or emergency roadside in there “full coverage.”
+Most companies do not include towing, rental, or emergency roadside in their “full coverage.”
 Some do, but you need to ask if you want that coverage.

 Do not assume that because you asked for “full coverage” your coverage will automatically include those options, companies differ greatly in this regard.